Exam registration only in LPIS

 Your Legal Rights with Regard to Examinations

 In principle, it is not possible to file any appeals against grades received for completed examinations.
-If any substantial shortcomings occur during an examination, however (e.g. a fire alarm or a similar incident), students with a failing grade may submit an application for annulment of the examination within two weeks of announcement of the grades.
+If any substantial shortcomings occur during an examination, however (e.g. a fire alarm or a similar incident), students with a failing grade may submit an application for annulment of the examination within four weeks of announcement of the grades.
 This application must be submitted to the Study Regulations & Credit Transfer office (Study Service Center, LC building, level 2, counter 3).
 The application must clearly state and explain the alleged substantial shortcomings that are claimed to have invalidated the examination.
 Examinations that are declared void will not be counted as a lost examination attempt.

 If you have any further questions, please contact the Examinations Office team by email.